winterwithouther/EAST-SE-073123-Phase-1/assets/slides.md

 This happens consistently as we send fetch requests, so we'll end up typing a lot of boilerplate each time–especially when we want to add a catch to our fetch call. {.fragment}

 <aside class="notes">
-- if response is error code, its still considered a fulfilled promise (which doesn't help us with error handling)
+- if response is error code, its still considered a fulfilled promise (which doesn't help us with error handling)...put fetch statements in boiler plate functions
 </aside>